Lakeforest Mall: 2010s

 Lakeforest Mall's Center Court in 2010; the depressed carpeted amphitheater area was removed in 2013 and paved over.

 In 2011, the mall was home to a miniature train ride that drove around the mall's upper floor.
 In 2012, the mall took in $14,680,000 in net income.
 In 2013, Five Mile Capital Partners hired real estate developer Hines to "map out a long-term plan for Lakeforest".
 A brand new children's play area opened on the ground floor in front of the then JCPenney on July 30, 2013, with the original children's play area called Professor Frog's Courtyard and nearby fountain in the center court were removed and tiled over in August 2013.
 In 2016, the mall took in $6,180,000 in net income.

 On August 22, 2017, Lakeforest Mall was sold at auction for $19.1 million, a fraction of the $100 million price tag from 2012, spurring rumors of possible closure in the future.
 The auction came after the mall's owner, Five Mile Capital, went into foreclosure.

-As of August 2017, the mall's general manager is Paul DeMarco.
 The Annapolis-based Petrie Richardson Ventures has Lakeforest under contract, which would not include the anchor stores in a potential purchase, but as of February 2018 the deal has not been closed.

 On February 28, 2019, it was announced that JCPenney would be closing as part of a plan to close 27 stores in the U.S.; the store closed on July 5, 2019.
 On June 5, 2019, Gaithersburg City Councilmember Ryan Spiegel tweeted that Lord & Taylor was planning to close.
 The store closed on September 15, 2019, as scheduled.

-This would leave Macy's and Sears as the only anchor stores remaining in the way of redevelopment considered by the Gaithersburg municipal government.

-In 2019, WRS Inc. Real Estate Investments purchased the mall from U.S. Bank, which had bought it in 2018.
+This would leave Macy's and Sears as the only anchor stores remaining in the way of redevelopment considered by the Gaithersburg municipal government.In 2019, WRS Inc. Real Estate Investments purchased the mall from U.S. Bank, which had bought it in 2018.
 WRS Inc. is planning to redevelop the entire 100 acres.
 On August 31, 2019, it was announced that Sears would be closing its location at Lakeforest Mall as part of a plan to close 92 stores across the U.S.; the store closed on December 1, 2019, leaving Macy's as the last and only anchor.